 - Be more consistent about blocking days for work.

 - Be better at starting the day without social media- explore how to get into the work-zone so that I can work less hours and have more time for reading and fun.
-Aim to work mornings as much as possible.

 - Wait before saying yes.